EVENT ENDEDLast updated February 09, 2026, 12:11 AM EST

 The crowd then began to clap in support as a stretcher was being brought onto the course for Vonn.

-3h ago / 5:58 AM EST
+53d ago / 5:58 AM EST

 Emma Aicher lives on the edge but can't topple Breezy Johnson

-3h ago / 5:48 AM EST
+53d ago / 5:48 AM EST

 Breezy Johnson is in the lead!

-Breezy Johnson is the first of the four Team USA skiiers down the course, and she has taken the lead!
+Breezy Johnson is the first of the four Team USA skiers down the course, and she has taken the lead!
 She flies down the course in 1:36.10, over a second quicker than Ariane Raedler in second.

 There's a long way to go, but a very solid run from the reigning world champion, who also posted the fastest time yesterday in the final training run.

-3h ago / 5:45 AM EST
+53d ago / 5:45 AM EST

 Drop it like it's cold — Snoop Dogg is at the women's downhill!

 Look who's here!
-Team USA ambassador Snoop Dogg — fresh from bouncing around the Opening Ceremony on Friday — is in Cortina to cheer on Lindsey Vonn and her fellow Team USA skiers.
+Team USA ambassador Snoop Dogg — fresh from bouncing around the opening ceremony on Friday — is in Cortina to cheer on Lindsey Vonn and her fellow Team USA skiers.

-4h ago / 5:35 AM EST
+53d ago / 5:35 AM EST

 Women's downhill is underway!

-The women's downhill is underway with Switzerland's Malorie Blanc setting the benchmark at 1:38.77.
+The women's downhill is underway, with Switzerland's Malorie Blanc setting the benchmark at 1:38.77.

-4h ago / 5:29 AM EST
+53d ago / 5:29 AM EST

-If Lindsey Vonn needs any inspiration today on how to medal at the Olympics with an ACL injury, she only needs to look towards one of her closest friends in the sport, Sofia Goggia.
+If Lindsey Vonn needs any inspiration today on how to medal at the Olympics with an ACL injury, she only needs to look toward one of her closest friends in the sport, Sofia Goggia.

-The Italian is an alpine ski legend in her own right and had the honor of lighting the Olympic cauldron in Cortina during Friday's Opening Ceremony.
+The Italian is an Alpine ski legend in her own right and had the honor of lighting the Olympic cauldron in Cortina during Friday's opening ceremony.
 At the Beijing Olympics four years ago, she won silver in the downhill, a mere 23 days after partially tearing the ACL in her left knee in a crash in Cortina.

 Beijing 2022 - Alpine Skiing